ofiwg/libfabric/man/fi_getinfo.3.md

 *src_addr - source address*
 : If specified, indicates the source address.
 This field will be ignored in hints if FI_SOURCE flag is set.
-On output a provider shall return an address that corresponds to the indicated fabric or domain, with the format indicated by the returned *addr_format* field.
+On output a provider shall return an address that corresponds to the indicated fabric, domain, node, and/or service fields.
+The format of the address is indicated by the returned *addr_format* field.
+Note that any returned address is only used when opening a local endpoint.
+The address is not guaranteed to be usable by a peer process.

 *dest_addr - destination address*
 : If specified, indicates the destination address.
 This field will be ignored in hints unless the node and service parameters are NULL or FI_SOURCE flag is set.
+If FI_SOURCE is not specified, on output a provider shall return an address the corresponds to the indicated node and/or service fields, relative to the fabric and domain.
+Note that any returned address is only usable locally.

 *handle - provider context handle*
 : References a provider specific handle.
 The use of this field